 What to Do

-Fuji-no-hana viewing.
-The Japanese love a good flower-viewing party, and early May (or, late April in Kyushu) is fuji-no-hana (wisteria) season.
+Fuji-no-hana viewing, Nationwide.
+The Japanese love a good flower-viewing party, and early May (or late April in Kyushu) is fuji-no-hana (wisteria) season.
 People flock to see the dangling purple flowers in manicured parks and gardens.

 Traveling to Japan in May?
 Check out these great itineraries

 Kumano Kodo Self-Guided Tour - 6 Days.
-Get ready for an unforgettable village-to-village trek on the Kii Peninsula along sections of the Kumano Kodo pilgrimage trail.
+Get ready for a memorable village-to-village trek on the Kii Peninsula along sections of the Kumano Kodo pilgrimage trail.
 Perfect for avid hikers, this self-guided tour will take you past thermal hot springs, grand shrines, and waterfalls.

 Japanese Cycling Adventure - 7 Days.
-The beautiful ancient city of Kyoto is the spiritual home of Japan and the perfect base for this week-long cycling adventure.
-Explore the streets of Kyoto by bike and venture further afield as you delve into Japanese culture and cuisine.
+The beautiful ancient city of Kyoto is the spiritual home of Japan and the perfect base for this weeklong cycling adventure.
+Explore the streets of Kyoto by bike and venture farther afield as you delve into Japanese culture and cuisine.

 More Helpful Information